channel-42/gentoo/README.md

 ![vim example](https://github.com/channel-42/gentoo/blob/master/Pictures/.resources/nvim.png "Example of nvim")

 After using vim for quite some time, I recently switched to nvim and ported (and also de-cluttered) my config.
-Nvim offers native lsp support, which works great for code-completion and syntax-checking.
 The config is still a WIP and some features, like LaTeX support, are still missing.
-I also decided to split the config into different files to keep things tidy and easy to modify.

-My NeoVim config adds the following:
+My nvim config includes the following:
 - lsp-completion
 - lsp-syntax checking
 - enhanced lsp-syntax highlighting (treesitter)